 On May 2, 2022, the Company completed its semi-annual borrowing base redetermination and entered into the first amendment to its credit agreement ("Amendment").
-The Amendment, among other things, (a) increased the borrowing base under the Credit Agreement from \$850 million to \$1.0 billion with the elected commitments remaining at \$700 million, (b)

-amended certain covenants related to hedging to ease certain requirements and limitations, (c) amended the covenants governing restricted payments to (i) increase the Net Leverage Ratio allowing unlimited restricted payments from 1.00 to 1.25 to 1.00 and (ii) permit additional restricted payments to redeem preferred equity until December 31, 2022 provided certain leverage, no event of default or borrowing base deficiency and availability tests are met, and (d) provide for the transition from a LIBOR to a SOFR benchmark, with a 10 basis point credit spread adjustment for all tenors.
+The Amendment, among other things, (a) increased the borrowing base under the Credit Agreement from \$850 million to \$1.0 billion with the elected commitments remaining at \$700 million, (b) amended certain covenants related to hedging to ease certain requirements and limitations, (c) amended the covenants governing restricted payments to (i) increase the Net Leverage Ratio allowing unlimited restricted payments from 1.00 to 1.00 to 1.25 to 1.00 and (ii) permit additional restricted payments to redeem preferred equity until December 31, 2022 provided certain leverage, no event of default or borrowing base deficiency and availability tests are met, and (d) provide for the transition from a LIBOR to a SOFR benchmark, with a 10 basis point credit spread adjustment for all tenors.

-The Credit Facility bears interest at a rate equal to, at the Company's election, either (a) SOFR benchmark plus an applicable margin that varies from 0.75% to 0.75% per annum or (b) a base rate plus an applicable margin that varies from 1.75% to 0.75% per annum, based on borrowing base utilization.
+The Credit Facility bears interest at a rate equal to, at the Company's election, either (a) SOFR benchmark plus an applicable margin that varies from 2.75% to 3.75% per annum or (b) a base rate plus an applicable margin that varies from 1.75% to 2.75% per annum, based on borrowing base utilization.
 The Company is required to pay a commitment fee of 0.50% per annum on the average daily unused portion of the current aggregate commitments under the Credit Facility.
 The Company is also required to pay customary letter of credit and fronting fees.

 The borrowing base will be redetermined semiannually on or around May 1 and November 1 of each year.
+On October 31, 2022, the Company completed its semi-annual borrowing base redetermination as discussed in Note 13.